EiffelWebFramework/EWF/Writing-the-handlers.md

 The next four make the results of content negotiation available to your routines.
 The last one makes an HTTP_HEADER available to your routines.
 You should use this rather than create your own, as it may contain a **Vary** header as a by-product of content negotiation.

+All six names are defined as constants in WSF_SKELETON_HANDLER, to make it easier for you to refer to them.

 ## Implementing the routines declared directly in WSF_SKELETON_HANDLER

 ### check_resource_exists